 You can also add a spice rack to bring a unique element to your kitchen and these can be used alongside your freshly grown herbs when it comes to cooking your favourite dishes in your new grey kitchen.

 A feature wall can offer a real contrast to

 All colours go with a grey kitchen

 Furthermore, there are few (if any) colours that don’t work with greys.
 Pastels, bright vibrant colours, white and pink – they can all be brilliant with a base of grey.
 It really is all down to the mood you would like to create.

-Here at Kitchen Warehouse, we have some great grey kitchen designs to choose from.
+Here at Kitchen Warehouse, we have some great grey kitchen design ideas to choose from.
 Take a look at matt handleless kitchens in light grey and dust grey.
-For an ultra-modern look, the handleless high gloss light grey units are a fantastic choice.
+For an ultra-modern look, the handleless grey high gloss kitchen units are a fantastic choice.
 And, for a timeless classic, luxury shaker styles are also available in grey.

 If you want to discuss your kitchen requirements in more detail, just get in touch with the team.
 We are always on hand to answer any questions you might have and share our expert advice with you.